Dave Bealing (New Zealand Police) and Tijana Misur (AML Solutions)

 At the end of the seminar you will be able to:

-It is anticipated that this session will be of interest to lawyers advising on the establishment and operation of trusts, as well as lawyers advising in relationship property/trust litigation following separation.
+It is anticipated that this session will be of interest to lawyers advising on the establishment and operation of trusts, as well as lawyers advising in relationship property and / or trust litigation.

 Rosie Hill and Ben Gresson (Todd & Walker Law)